 A type of abuse The Bully can inflict on others.
 The swirlie is portrayed half the time as a real shot of some poor kid getting his head stuck in the toilet, and the other half as a bully simply mentioning the word "swirly" to the cringing dismay of all the bully victims in earshot.

 If the victim is lucky, no one used the toilet first...

-- Panty & Stocking with Garterbelt: Panty and Scanty give one to each other as they're fighting.
+- Panty & Stocking with Garterbelt: In Episode 6, Panty and Scanty try to drown each other in the toilets in the boy's room as they're fighting.

 - Bullies in Vitamin force Sawako's head into a toilet after dumping her cellphone in it, and flushing it while she's in it.